Dima-369/PDF-to-PNG-via-Rust/README.md

 # Notes

 - Converting to PNGs is faster than JPEGs, so PNGs are used.
 - If the PDF is password protected, pass a password via `-p` or `--password`.
-If no password is passed, it exits with error code 3 or if the password is incorrect.
+If no password is passed, it exits with error code 3 or if the passed password is incorrect.